 Show us what you’ve got!
-One of the first lessons you’ll learn about becoming an artist or designer is the value of a strong portfolio, a collection of your work that you share with others.
+One of the first lessons you’ll learn about becoming an artist or designer is the value of a strong collection of your work that you share with others.
 We want to see pieces that best convey your process and skills.
-The deadline to submit is July 1 for the fall semester and December 1 for the winter semester.

-Copywriting majors are not required to submit a portfolio.
+Applicants to the Copywriting major are not required to submit a portfolio.
 The admissions decision will be based on grade point average and ACT or SAT test scores.

 - Edit your work.
-Quality is more important than quantity — 5 great pieces are better than 15 that are inconsistent.
+Quality is more important than quantity.
+Limit your art samples to 5 to 8 consistent pieces.
 Work completed within the last two years is usually the strongest.